In this article I will walk you through all you need to know about Ethereum. What is Ethereum? How does it work? Why is it so important?

 In real life, with central management, there is some flexibility built into the system.
 You can always escalate things to court or adapt to exceptions.

-A smart contract however will always execute the contract with no exceptions.
-Hence, before launching an app, one would need to think of all the extenuating circumstances that might occur.
+A smart contract, however, will always execute the contract with no exceptions.
+Hence, before launching an app, you need to think of all the extenuating circumstances that might occur.